neuromore/Doc/neuromoreStudio/Tutorial_Classifier.md

 The neuromore Cloud has a built-in revision system and allows collaborative classifier creation.
 Previous versions of a classifier can be accessed through the context menu.
 In order to insert new or remove given nodes or connections, open the tool's interface by clicking on the top right of the graph window.

 #Vocabulary
-Some definitions that might come in handy for the remainder fo ths document and forum discussions about neuromore.
+Some definitions that might come in handy for the remainder of ths document and forum discussions about neuromore.

 #####Classifier
 We call classifiers the complete system from data acquisition to outputs.
 The name classifier comes from the machine learning lingo where classifiers are algorithms that take in data and assign that data a most probable label or class.
 While neuromore can be used to create many systems that are not classifiers, conceptually, they are one of the most useful systems that neuromore aims to create.